fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Spend eighty percent of your time focusing on the opportunities of tomorrow rather than the problems of yesterday."</i>
+<i>"Learn to enjoy every minute of your life.
+Be happy now.
+Don't wait for something outside of yourself to make you happy in the future."</i>
 <br>
-<b>- Brian Tracy</b>
+<b>- Earl Nightingale</b>
 </blockquote>
 </p>